 Flooding the body with digestive enzymes at the start of the day improves digestion because it puts less of a burden on the body to produce these enzymes itself.

 Our honeys with particularly high enzyme contents include the 20+ Active Raw Organic Coffee Bean Honey and 10+ Active Raw Organic Orange Blossom Honey.
-From our standard range, Raw Organic Rivera Gum Honey from Uruguay and the Raw Organic Rainforest Honey from Brazil are particularly high in enzymes.
+From our standard range, the Raw Organic Pink Lychee Honey from Mexico and the Raw Organic Rainforest Honey from Brazil are particularly high in enzymes.